jonjonsonjr/test-docs/README.md

   is lost.

+The MediaRouter and Cast SDK, in collaboration with Google Play Services, provide a collection of asynchronous calls that assist in, for example,

+- the discovery method,
+- route selection,
+- device connection,
+- and `RemoteMediaPlayer` creation.

-The MediaRouter and Cast SDK, in collaboration with Google Play Services, provide a collection of asynchronous calls that starts with the discovery method and continues to route selection, device connection, `RemoteMediaPlayer` creation, etc. For each of these asynchronous calls, there are one or more callbacks that inform the caller of the success or failure of the API calls and are generally a signal that moving to the next call is safe.
-Not all the activities or components in a client app are interested in receiving all the callbacks.
+For each of these asynchronous calls, there are one or more callbacks that inform the caller of the success or failure of the API calls.
+They are generally a signal that it is safe to move to the next call.
+Not all the activities or components in a client app are interested in receiving every callback.
 CCL makes it easy for client components to register for a subset of callbacks based on their needs.
 Although most of the Cast API calls are made by CCL, clients can choose to be notified of all relevant events and callbacks.